aquarapid/vitess_examples/tls/securing_vitess.md

-  If you just wish to encrypt the vttablet -> MySQL server communication and you do not care about server certificate validation, you can just use the vttablet flags:
+  If you just wish to encrypt the vttablet -> MySQL server communication and you do not care about server certificate validation, you can just use the this vttablet flag instead:

   ```
   -db_flags 2048
   ```

-  instead.
+* Note that using the above `db_flags` will also result in the MySQL to MySQL communication for replication between the replica/rdonly instances of a Vitess shard and its master to be encrypted, as long as the upstream MySQL instance the replica is connecting to has been configured correctly to support TLS MySQL protocol connections (see above).
+  TODO: verify

-## vtgate to vttablet
+## vttablet data and control paths

 In Vitess, communication between vtgate and vttablet instances are via gRPC. gRPC uses HTTP/2 as a transport protocol, but by default this is not encrypted in Vitess.
 To secure this data path you need to, at a minimum, configure TLS for gRPC on the server (vttablet) side.

-You may also want to verify the server TLS certificate from the client (vtgate) side using the server CA certificate.
+Other components, as detailed in the [Introduction](#introduction), also connect to vttablet via gRPC.
+After configuring vttablet gRPC for TLS, you will need to configure all these components (vtgate, other vttablets, vtctld) explicitly to connect using TLS to vttablet via gRPC, or you will have a partially or wholly non-functional system.

+### vtgate to vttablet

 * First, generate a certificate for use by vttablet: